vintlang/vintlang/repl/docs/en/function.md

 In the example above, the jum function returns another function that takes a single parameter y.
 The returned function has access to the x variable from its surrounding context.

-Now that you understand the basics of functions in Nuru, including recursion and closures, you can create reusable blocks of code to simplify your programs and improve code organization.
+Now that you understand the basics of functions in vint, including recursion and closures, you can create reusable blocks of code to simplify your programs and improve code organization.